 Increase in ER visits for AMH services

 Increase in suicide attempts

 About 10,000 emerging adults are currently accessing addiction and mental health services in the Calgary Zone.
 We know there are thousands more who are not accessing care.

 Currently, AHS has one service for this unique population: the Emerging Adult Treatment Clinic at the Richmond Road Diagnostic and Treatment Centre.
 Due to its current size, the location and space constraints limit its ability to meet demand.
-Its current wait time is up to one year.
+Its current wait time is more than a year.

 DID YOU KNOW?

 In Calgary, emerging adults make up less than 11% of the population, yet they account for more than 27% of mental health inpatients and 21% of outpatients.

 WHERE ARE THE GAPS?

 Worldwide lack of developmentally sensitive treatments for this age group